State College Spikes: Team name

 The team name "Spikes" has a threefold meaning.
 The club's official logo depicts a young white-tailed deer, for whom a "spike" is an undeveloped antler, symbolic of a young team member who may develop into a Major League Baseball player.
 The name also refers to a railroad spike, similar to the way the name "Altoona Curve" commemorates the famous Horseshoe Curve on the Pennsylvania Railroad.
 Finally, baseball players have long worn shoes with spikes.
-The team's official colors are Penn State navy blue, cardinal, old gold, and moonlight yellow.
+The team's official colors are Penn State navy blue, cardinal red, old gold, and moonlight yellow.